-2015 was a year of record performance and continuing to build the foundations for long-term growth.
-As outlined in the Executive Chairman's report, the Group achieved record Operating Net Profit After Tax of \$34.4 million and record case sales of 2,210,000.
-Commendable as these results are, equally important were the steps taken to build the foundations for long-term growth.
-These included land acquisition and vineyard development across our wine regions, a major extension of the Marlborough winery, commencing construction of the new Hawke's Bay winery in preparation for the 2016 vintage and the launch of Barossa Valley Estate in the majority of our international wine markets.
+2016 was another year of record performance and continuing to build the foundations for long term growth.
+As outlined in the Executive Chairman's report, the Group achieved record case sales and Operating Net Profit After Tax.
+Beyond these metrics, key highlights of the year included an excellent harvest, first vintage for the new state-of-the-art Hawke's Bay winery and the outstanding international acclaim for our wines.